wak-sudo/ShopASP/README.md

 ![Screenshot](Screenshots/1.png)

-Online shopping site wirtten in ASP\.NET Core by Wojciech Kieloch as the final assigment for Application Design Course in ASP\.NET 2025/2026 at the University of Wrocław.
+An online shopping site wirtten in ASP\.NET Core by Wojciech Kieloch as the final assigment for Application Design Course in ASP\.NET 2025/2026 at the University of Wrocław.

 ## Requirements & Running